kubos/kubos/docs/kubos-hal/i2c.rst

 Configuration
 ^^^^^^^^^^^^^

-The first step in using i2c is to configure and bring up the interface.
+The first step in using I2C is to configure and bring up the interface.
-The i2c hal provides a configuration structure with the standard i2c options.
-This structure should be filled out according to the project's i2c configuration and then it may be used to initialize the interface in use.
+The I2C HAL provides a configuration structure with the standard I2C options.
+This structure should be filled out according to the project's I2C configuration and then it may be used to initialize the interface in use.

 .. code-block:: c